OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 After you see the "onClickHandler modified" message, you can safely press "OK".
 The app will not exit anymore.

-You can now try to input a "secret string."
+You can now try to input a "secret string".
 But where do you get it?

 If you look at the class `sg.vantagepoint.uncrackable1.a`, you can see the encrypted string with which your input gets compared: